History of Middlesbrough F.C.: Reaching new heights under McClaren (2001–06)

 The following season started very well, hovering around the top six until November, but a horrendous number of injuries almost sucked them into mid-table and out of the UEFA-cup qualifying places.
-UEFA cup qualification was eventually achieved after a 1–1 draw with Manchester City F.C. at the City of Manchester Stadium.
+UEFA cup qualification was eventually achieved after a 1–1 draw with Manchester City at the City of Manchester Stadium.
 If City had won then they would have qualified in Boro's place, and they almost made it when they were awarded a penalty kick in the final minute, but Mark Schwarzer saved Robbie Fowler's spot kick.
-In their inaugural UEFA Cup run, Middlesbrough performed brightly but were eventually knocked out in the fourth round by Sporting Lisbon.
+In their inaugural UEFA Cup run, Middlesbrough performed brightly but were eventually knocked out in the fourth round by Sporting CP.

 2005–06 was a mixed season for Middlesbrough.
 They found an ability to beat the big teams at the Riverside beating Arsenal 2–1 and thrashing Manchester United 4–1.
 However dismal mid-season form saw them sucked into the bottom half of the Premiership, and at one stage they looked in real danger of being relegated (notably after their 7–0 loss to Arsenal), although a subsequent recovery — which included a 3–0 win over eventual champions Chelsea — saw them finish fourteenth.
 In McClaren's last Premiership game against Fulham, Steve picked an all English 16 with 15 of the players (except Malcolm Christie) coming from the local area and the average age of the team was less than 20 making it the youngest ever Premiership side.
 Lee Cattermole was the captain for that match making himself Middlesbrough's youngest ever captain of the first team.
 To complete the set the team was the first all English starting line-up since Bradford City's in 1999 and the first all English matchday squad since Aston Villa's in 1998 to play in the Premiership.

 On 27 April 2006, Middlesbrough reached the UEFA Cup final in Eindhoven, with a victory over FC Steaua București 4–3 on aggregate in stunning fashion, being 3–0 down on aggregate after 25 minutes of the second leg.
-This was the second time in the competition that 'Boro found themselves 3–0 down after 25 minutes of the return leg and yet still going through as they beat FC Basel 4–3 in the Quarter Finals.
+This was the second time in the competition that 'Boro found themselves 3–0 down after 25 minutes of the return leg and yet still going through as they beat FC Basel 4–3 in the quarter-finals.
 Boro fans watched from the stands as their Middlesbrough team lost 4–0 in the final to Sevilla FC.
 Trailing Sevilla 0–1 at the break, McClaren opted for a very attacking line-up for the second half with four strikers, which had worked to great effect in the quarter and semi-finals.
 Nevertheless, Middlesbrough were forced to push on in desperate search of an equaliser.
 Whilst playing in European matches, a popular chant amongst Middlesbrough fans was "We're just a small town in Europe".